nullishamy/nullishamy.github.io/README.md

 find it at https://amy.is-a.dev/

-based on https://github.com/yinkakun/eleventy-duo with some tweaks and a dark mode
+based on https://github.com/yinkakun/eleventy-duo and https://github.com/matthiasott/eleventy-plus-vite with some tweaks and a dark mode